dayseanm04/Hospital-Network-Design-Project/change-log/00-Core-Layer/01-Change-Replace-ICMP-ACL-with-ICMP-Inspection.md

 Removed the temporary **ACL that explicitly permitted ICMP traffic** from **HS-CORE-R1 to HS-CORE-FW1** and replaced it with a **stateful ICMP inspection policy** on the firewall.

 I configured a global policy was on **HS-CORE-FW1** to inspect ICMP traffic using the default inspection class, allowing ICMP echo and reply traffic without relying on static ACL rules

+## 🎯 Reason

+I configured the ICMP ACL to test connectivty from HS-CORE-R1 to HS-CORE-FW1.

+Using **ICMP inspection** is a more scalable and secure solution, as it dynamically allows return ICMP traffic to return back to the firewall.